JasJohn3/SEO_Website_Refactor/README.md

 }
 ```
 ## Conclusion
 Overall this is a valuable exercise that demonstrates the applicability of modern HTML5.
+Through the use of HTML5 elements, we have more options to use in our CSS and web design.
+This increases accessibilty and allows for more readable code as well.